aboutcode-org/python-publicsuffix2/README.rst

 than other string-based modules available for the same purpose.
 It can be used effectively in large-scale distributed environments, such as PySpark.

-This Python module includes with a copy of the Public Suffix List so that it is usable out of the box.
+This Python module includes with a copy of the Public Suffix List (PSL) so that it is usable out of the box.
 Newer versions try to provide reasonably fresh copies of this list.
 It also includes a convenience method to fetch the latest list.
+The PSL does change regularly.

-The code is a fork of the publicsuffix2 package and includes the same base API.
+The code is a fork of the publicsuffix package and includes the same base API.
 In addition, it contains a few variants useful for certain use cases, such as the option to ignore wildcards or return only the extended TLD (eTLD).
-Publicsuffix2 is a an extension of publicsuffix, and uses the same base API.
 You just need to import publicsuffix2 instead.

 The public suffix list is now provided in UTF-8 format.
 To correctly process IDNA-encoded domains, either the query or the list must be converted.
-This module contains the option to IDNA-encode the public suffix list upon creating the Trie; this is set to happen by default.
+By default, the module converts the PSL.
 If your use case includes UTF-8 domains, e.g., '食狮.com.cn', you'll need to set the IDNA-encoding flag to False on instantiation (see examples below).
 Failure to use the correct encoding for your use case can lead to incorrect results for domains that utilize unicode characters.